Court gave shock to opposition: PM Modi on Supreme Court observation over plea | Law-Order

 Firstly, Modi said, the family should continue to be praised; secondly, the money coming through corruption should keep coming to the family; and thirdly, the money that is sent to the poor should continue to be received by the corrupt ecosystem.

-While fulfilling the aspirations of people is a priority for his government, a handful is agitated by the progress of development, he said.
+While fulfilling the aspirations of people is a priority for his government, a handful are agitated by the progress of development, he said.

 Those who have been nurturing dynasty, nepotism and corruption have nothing to do with the interest of the country and the welfare of society, Modi said.